Kuingsmile/PicList/currentVersion_en.md

 ## 🎉 [v3.3.0] Release Notes

+### 🚀 Performance Optimization

+- Reduced idle memory usage by 60-70% and memory usage when opening windows by 20%

 ### ✨ New Features

 - Added portable mode on Windows, allowing the program to run without installation.
 Data is stored in the `data` folder within the program directory, and automatic updates are supported.
 Added `rpm` installation package for Linux